MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/08-create-window-query-functions.md

         ORDER BY Category;
     ```

 The product categories now have a rank number according to the **SalesValue** for each category.
-Notice that the RANK function required the rows to the ordered by **SalesValue**, but the final result set was ordered by **Category**.
+Notice that the RANK function required the rows to be ordered by **SalesValue**, but the final result set was ordered by **Category**.

 ## Offset function